artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 not reveal the location of the term(s) within the PDF.

 Currently, AtoM 2.0 truncates PDF text after the first 65,535 bytes.

+As mentioned above, it is possible to upload multi-page TIFFs or PDF files to be displayed with a page viewer and to upload each page as a child object of the parent.
+To enable this feature, see :ref:`settings <upload-multi-files>`.

 :ref:`Back to top <upload-digital-object>`